victorviro/ml_pipeline/documentation/DVC_data_versioning.md

 ### Retrieving

-Having DVC-tracked data stored remotely, it can be downloaded when needed in other copies of this project with `dvc pull` (usually, we run it after clone the git repo with `git clone`, and pulling changes from the git repo with  `git pull`.
+Having DVC-tracked data stored remotely, it can be downloaded when needed in other copies of this project with `dvc pull` (usually, we run it after clone the git repo with `git clone`, and pulling changes from the git repo with  `git pull`).
-For learning purpose, let's remove the dataset (and clear DVC cache) in our directory to show how we can pull it (from the remote storage).
+For learning purposes, let's remove the dataset (and clear DVC cache) in our directory to show how we can pull it (from the remote storage).

 ```bash
 rm -rf .dvc/cache